Home - Vegetables - Beans - Nutty Buttered Green Beans

 • Heat a small skillet over medium heat.
 Add the butter and let it melt and bubble, swirling the pan.
 When the butter begins to foam, turn up the heat to medium-high and cook until the butter turns amber and smells nutty — this should take just a few minutes.

-• Take the butter off the heat and stir in the hazelnuts and thyme.
+• Take the butter off the heat and stir in the nuts and thyme.
 Pour the butter over the beans and sprinkle with sea salt.

 Karen’s Notes and Tips